cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+5/6/2020

+Added an initial Screen Shot implementation - originally I had thought to use https://github.com/microsoft/Windows.UI.Composition-Win32-Samples/tree/master/dotnet/WPF/ScreenCapture but after looking more at the sample can Screen Capture docs I didn't understand how to quickly get a single screen shot of just the app window with minimal code - so went back to a traditional Visual render in WPF and rather than figure out that code again went to https://stackoverflow.com/questions/5124825/generating-a-screenshot-of-a-wpf-window.
+Still need to explore how to get it into each window with minimal hassle (a user control might work - probably can walk the visual tree up to window?).

+Did some help text for the common fields - needs reformatting I think but basic idea works - test in Posts atm.

+In writing the help realized that the title of a photo is not actually displayed on the photo page - still happy with the current layout that doesn't put it bold or at the top - but the title should be present, so made an overload of the caption to include it.
+Interestly for general purpose use I ditched title in caption earlier - but for this specific case I think it makes sense.

+A few CSS tweaks for PointlessWaymarks.com

+5/5/2020

+Tag Exclusions editor v1 done.
+Updated Tag generation done.

+Used a combination of guard statement based on whether the db already exists and schema 'if' in the migration to maybe get a system where I can use the migrations and create new sites with a completely up to date .EnsureCreated db???
+Might get too confusing?
+Or maybe just not worth it??
+I think I will run it for now and see what happens.

 5/4/2020